Lobaro/docs/docs/background/lorawan.md

     This Parameter sets the Spreading Factor the device starts with after Activation.
 If the device uses ADR, the Spreading Factor can change over time, but it will never be higher than the value configured here.
-`TxPower`
-:   This parameter configures the power used to transmit messages.
-A higher
-    TxPower can lead to better reception of the device, but it also reduces battery life.
-This specifies the value used after Activation, if the device uses ADR it might change over time.
 `ADR`
 :   Adaptive Data Rate (ADR) allows the Network Server to adjust the Spreading Factor
     and TxPower of this device.
 This feature helps the Network to organise itself